DinkumInteractive/didow/README.md

 ## Delete a project
 During project delete you have the options to:
 - Deleting project containers: this will stop and then remove all the containers related to this project along with their volumes, all database infomation will be lost.
 Also hosts declaration and SSL certificates will be removed.
-- Deleting project files: this will delete all project folders
+- Deleting project files: this will delete all project folders.

 *Command:*
 `./_didow/didow-wp.sh delete PROJECT_NAME`